Curb appeal landscaping is more than just mowing the lawn once a week.

 Search online for second-hand patio furniture especially at the end of season when homeowners downsize.

-We purchase our small table and chairs that are wrought iron for $10.
+We purchased our small table and chairs, which are wrought iron, for $10.

-A couple of cans of black spray paint and seat covers and the table looks brand new.
+A couple of black spray paint cans and seat covers and the table look brand new.

 Welcome Sign or Mat

-A welcome sign is always a nice touch and shows the neigbours that you are friendly.
+A welcome sign is always a nice touch and shows the neighbours that you are friendly.